Wednesday, November 25, 2009

 Not that I should have.
 Not that her falling asleep wasn't completely understandable in the context of what-all is going on in her life.
 Not that it was remotely constructive of anything.
 But I did.

-And so, in the time-honored tradition of mature husbands down through the ages, who were hoping for some Sweet Lovin', but whose wives fell asleep. . .
+And so, in the time-honored tradition of mature husbands down through the ages. . .

 I pouted.